qala-io/sql-course/README.md

 ### Homework:

-1. Find all injections that have substances in them
-2. Get all batches with all the peaks inside them
+1. Select all the injections that aren't added to any batches, ordered by import time.
+We should get the same records as [this page](https://sqlcourse.peaksel.elsci.io/injections) shows.
+2. Get all the peaks in all batches sorted by Area.
+Note, that peaks reference injections, and injections reference batches.
+So there will be 3 tables involved.
 3. Find batches and their peaks, but this time we're interested only in peaks on Total chromatograms (see `chromatograms.total` column)
+4. Count the number of rows in the last query.
+And compare it to the number of rows we got before that.

 # Subselect, case